 Designing for an audience that has dramatically different taste than you can be daunting, but it is possible.
-Through design research and a clear strategy, a custom wordpress website design can be crafted beautifully.
+Through design research and a clear strategy, a custom website design can be crafted beautifully.

 Spend the time to research the target audience.
 Actually talk to them.
 Find the websites they like.
 See how do they decorate their homes.
 Find out what products they buy and love.

 With your findings create a model of their preferences (e.g. a persona) so you can evaluate the design through the audiences eyes instead of your own.